stacchella/variability_SFHs/README.md

 # variability_SFHs

-Here are the scripts for the cluster environment.
+This repository includes the notebooks to make the figures as well as the scripts for generating star-formation histories from power spectral densities (implemented for the odyssey cluster environment).